Demonstration Cities and Metropolitan Development Act: Provisions

-This legislation provided a significant bridge from from the Housing Acts of 1949, to the Housing and Urban Development Act of 1968.
+This legislation provided a significant bridge from the Housing Acts of 1949, to the Housing and Urban Development Act of 1968.
 Through the use of coordinated intergovernmental efforts, it aimed to rebuild blighted areas, spur metropolitan renewal, and provide support to improve the quality of urban life.
 Title I established authority to the Secretary of Housing and Urban Development in authorizing grant approval for development and implementation of the program.
 Provided grants were intended to fund up to eighty percent of project costs.
 Assistance was primarily dedicated to new demonstration programs, but could be supplementary to existing federally aided projects.

 Title II encouraged coordinated efforts between federal and local government; with an emphasis on local government planning.
 It asserted federal interest in improving the coordination of public facility construction projects "to obtain maximum effectiveness of federal spending and to relate such projects to areawide development plans."
 It further required that all applications for the planning and construction of facilities be submitted to an areawide planning agency for review.
 This agency was required to be composed of local elected officials and community members.
 Subsequently, many urban areas created planning agencies and commissions that included elected officials on their policy boards.
 By the end of 1969, only seven metropolitan areas lacked an areawide review agency.

 Titles III, IV, and V offered amendments to prior National Housing acts, and expanded coverage of FHA mortgage insurance programs.
 The expansion covered areas affected by civil unrest and riots, low-to-moderate income persons, and veterans.
 It established new sections encompassing water and sewage facilities, new community developments, and group practice organizations.

 Titles VI, VII, and VIII incorporated the preservation of historic structures into urban renewal; amended funding of rural housing assistance; expanded funding to institutions of arts, education, and public safety; and required areas of renewal to provide low cost housing units to those most disadvantaged.

 Titles IX and X covered measures concerning technical assistance, the requirement of overtime pay for laborers, extended lease terms for low-rent housing, and provided assistance for housing and facilities in Alaska.